tystratton/shoescraper/README.md

 # Sole Search API

-A web application that monitors and analyzes shoe prices across different retailers.
-Built with Flask and PostgreSQL, this tool helps users track price changes, discounts, and historical pricing data for various shoe models.
+A web application that monitors and analyzes Nike shoe prices.
+Built with Python and PostgreSQL, this tool helps users track price changes, pipeline health, and offers an API that queries a database I created by web scraping Nike's website.
+Database available in this repository.

 ## Features
 - Real-time price monitoring